Contact us for more info about Colombia Road Cycling Adventure

 DAY 12

-After breakfast it’s a 3 to 4 hour transfer (144km) to Colombia’s capital city of Bogota.
+After breakfast it’s a 7 to 8 hour transfer (305km) to Colombia’s capital city of Bogota.
 This high altitude city (at 2,640m) with its cobblestoned centre, is engaging and vibrant.
 It features colonial buildings, museums, old houses, churches, convents, as well as many bars and restaurants.
-This afternoon we’ll explore the interesting parts of Bogota by bike before celebrating the end of the tour with a farewell dinner.
+This afternoon we’ll explore the interesting parts of Bogota on foot, accompanied by a local guide.
+Then we’ll celebrate the end of the tour with a farewell dinner.

 Meals: Breakfast, Lunch, Dinner